Oneloutre/le-ptit-bordelais/README.md

 Then, when it's done, create a file named `.env`

-In this file, simply write `BOT_TOKEN="YOUR BOT TOKEN'` and of course, replacing "YOUR BOT TOKEN" with...
+In this file, simply write `BOT_TOKEN='YOUR BOT TOKEN'` and of course, replacing "YOUR BOT TOKEN" with...
 Your token.
 It makes sense, right ?
 Don't forget to add `DISCORD_CHANNEL_ID=YOUR DEV CHANNEL ID` for the channel where some actions such as restarts will be logged.

 This step is useful, in particular if you use docker since the prompt won't show.